 Gibbons tried to capitalise on what little momentum Cold Comfort Farm generated; she published a collection of short stories – Christmas at Cold Comfort Farm – in 1940, and then another – Conference at Cold Comfort Farm – in 1949, but neither of them made much of a ripple.
 Still, the original novel continued on its merry way, and it has been adapted for the screen several times (including twice by the BBC).
 It hasn’t shaken the world: I’d probably call it one of the best classics you’ve never heard of.

 So, yes, I must concede, my initial impressions were totally inaccurate.
 Cold Comfort Farm is fucking hilarious.
-It’s clever and sarcastic and satirical, but I’m hesitant to provide you with many (any!) excerpts to back up my claims, because the introduction tried to do that and failed so spectacularly.
+It’s clever and sarcastic and satirical, but I’m hesitant to provide you with excerpts to back up my claims, because the introduction tried to do that and failed so spectacularly.
 Cold Comfort Farm’s humour is entirely contextual; the only way to really “get it” is to read the book in its entirety.
-I completely agree, however, with the handful of fans out there who say that it is criminally underrated (much like one of my other favourites), and my not having encountered it before now seems an absolute travesty.
+I completely agree, however, with the handful of fans out there who say that it is criminally underrated, and my not having encountered it before now seems an absolute travesty.
 It’s definitely worth a look if you can find a copy – tell a friend!

 My favourite Amazon reviews of Cold Comfort Farm: